 - Ask followers for their first memories of their mum, or why she inspires them.

 Get your suppliers on-board and offer some pampering giveaway Mother’s Day hair or beauty goodies to increase social media engagement.
 I’d pop a gift card in each bag too but for services only (not retail) to encourage them to book in and try you.

 Being a mum is incredibly hard-work and some ultra-spoiling is the least she deserves.
-Run a ‘Mum and Daughter’ make-over contest on Facebook and your website in return for capturing email addresses.
+Run a ‘Mum and Daughter’ makeover contest on social media and your website in return for capturing email addresses.

-Just offer beauty?
-Why not team up with the best hairdressers in town?
-Not only is the prize more enticing but you may discover some new clients.
+If you’re a beauty salon why not team up with the best hairdressers in town?
+Not only will the combined prize be more enticing, but you may gain some new clients.

 Pressed for time?
-Fancy something quick and easy?
+Fancy some quick and easy marketing?

 How about a mum and daughter selfie competition?
 Perfect for Mother’s Day.

 53% of shoppers agreed that Mother’s Day products presented in-store are boring and lack inspiration.
-As every hair and beauty business in town will be jumping on the Mother’s Day promotional band-wagon, so ensure you offer something more bespoke, unusual and personal.
+As every hair and beauty business in town will be jumping on the Mother’s Day promotional bandwagon, make sure you offer something more bespoke, unusual and personal.